riserjs/riser/README.md

-### A decentralized framework to develop realtime frontend and/or backend applications
+### A decentralized framework for develop frontend and/or backend realtime applications
 - Incoming events path listen on .view.tsx .gateway.ts file types declaration.
 - No directory structure is required.
 - No main file is required.